Click Here for Our Recommended Antivirus for Your Device

 Roast is attributed to food items that are found to have a structure, form or composition, previous to cooking them.

-For example, potatoes, meat, vegetables have a prior shape or structure, therefore, these food items are majorly roasted in the process of cooking.
+For example, potatoes, meat, and vegetables have a prior shape or structure, therefore, these food items are majorly roasted in the process of cooking.
 Roasted food items have a darker color when compared to baked edibles.

-Bake indicated food items that do not possess a shape, composition, structure, or form prior to being cooked.
+Bake-indicated food items that do not possess a shape, composition, structure, or form prior to being cooked.
 Foods such as cakes, cookies, etc… are termed as baked goodies instead of roasted goodies, for this reason.

-Baking usually takes place in an oven or a hot surface, which is used to give the food a retainable structure.
+Baking takes place in an oven or a hot surface, which is used to give the food a retainable structure.
 Baked food items have a lighter color when compared to roasted edibles.

 Comparison Table